 - Technical Shooting

 The Quiet Felony

 Interest in suppressed weapons has never been higher in the United States.
-Thirty-seven states currently allow civilian ownership of suppressors and many, most recently Montana, allow hunting big game with suppressed weapons.
-Perhaps the United States will finally follow Europe’s lead and make suppressors uniformly legal without the extra steps required for acquisition, but for now there are several important and somewhat expensive hoops that must be jumped through before a suppressor can be purchased.
+Thirty-seven states currently allow civilian ownership of suppressors and many, now joined by my home state of Montana, allow hunting big game with suppressed weapons.
+Perhaps the United States will finally follow Europe’s lead and make suppressors uniformly legal without the extra steps required for acquisition but, at least for now, there are several important and somewhat expensive hoops that must be cleared before a suppressor can be purchased.

-The process requires a would-be purchaser to submit a Form 4 request with fingerprint cards and photographs along with a $200 payment. atf-f-5320-4 For those do-it-yourselfers, a Form 1 must also be submitted, which allows for a home-built, serialized suppressor. atf-f-5320-1 A complete guide maybe downloaded here: Getting a Legal Silencer
+The process requires a would-be purchaser to submit a Form 4 request with fingerprint cards and photographs along with a $200 payment for the tax stamp. atf-f-5320-4 For those do-it-yourselfers, a Form 1 must be submitted which allows for a home-built, serialized suppressor. atf-f-5320-1 A complete guide maybe downloaded here: Getting a Legal Silencer

 Penalties for possessing an unregistered suppressor are stiff.
 Violators may receive up to ten years in Federal prison along with a $10,000 fine.
-Because there are taxes not being paid, there is also the potential for an additional five years in prison and a $100,000 fine (500,000 for a corporation or trust).
-Despite the very real threat of prison and a felony record, people seem very willing to risk their freedom in order to enjoy what very often amounts to the novelty of making a firearm quiet.
+Because certain taxes have not been paid, there is also the potential for an additional five years in prison and a $100,000 fine ($500,000 for a corporation or trust).
+Despite the very real threat of prison and a felony record, people seem very willing to risk their freedom in order to enjoy what very often amounts to the novelty of making a firearm quieter.

 Definitions: The Key to Understanding Laws

 It is an easy mistake when consulting State and Federal laws to overlook the definitions in favor of reading the law itself.
 In the case of suppressors, the definition is purposely vague and allows broad interpretation by prosecutors.